MihaiDavid05/Road-Segmentation-from-Aerial-Images/README.md

 If you cannot get the right CUDA and PyTorch versions locally, or if you have any other compatibility issues, we also provide a Colab notebook where the environment is set exactly as on our local machine, for reproducibility.
-You can find it under `project_notebook.ipynb`.
-To run it, you must upload the code to your Google Drive account.
+You can find it under `EPFL_ML_project_2.ipynb`.
+To run it, you must upload the code to your Google Drive account and rename your PROJECT_ROOT_FOLDER to `EPFL_ML_project_2`.

 ## Results
+TODO: best checkpoint as experiment_BEST zip file.

 All submissions will be stored under `results` folder in the form `submission_<config_filename>.csv`.

+The `.csv` uploaded on AICrowd platform can be found under `results/submission_BEST.csv`.

-Prediction files were submitted to AICrowd platform.
-These are our best results:
+These were our best results:

 | F1-Score    | Accuracy    |
 | ----------- | ----------- |